devsarahgeo/Olist-Ecommerce-GTM-Analysis/README.md

 ## 🧭 Executive Summary
 <p>
-When I was exploring Brazilian E-commerce marketplace current year’s data, the data revealed patterns in orders, cancellations, and repeat buyers.
-This prompted an analysis of 2016–2018 data to see if these trends held historically.
-In the historic data, I noticed</b> inconsistencies and gaps in order volumes, high cancellation rates, and unclear patterns in repeat buyers, which made it challenging to fully understand marketplace performance.

-To address this, I analyzed the data focusing on GMV (Gross Merchandise Value), order volume, cancellations, and repeat buyers.
-This analysis highlights top-performing sellers, revenue-driving product categories, and patterns in customer behavior, providing actionable insights to guide business decisions and improve operational efficiency.
+This analysis examines Brazilian e-commerce marketplace data from 2016–2018, focusing on GMV, order volume, cancellations, and repeat buyers to understand core marketplace performance and customer behavior patterns.

-Pre-2019 (i.e 2016-2018) Olist actual data was intentionally used to establish a stable baseline, free from pandemic-era distortions, to analyze core marketplace mechanics.
+Pre-2019 data was selected to establish a clean baseline, free from pandemic-era distortions that emerged after 2020.

 </p>

 ---